afnankhanniazi/DevelopersHub-Data-Science-Internship/README.md

 ---

 Thank you for reviewing my work.
-Please explore the individual project directories for detailed Jupyter Notebooks, heavily commented Python code, and interactive visual deployments.
+Please explore the individual project directories for detailed Jupyter Notebooks, and interactive visual deployments.